sendwithus/competencies/competencies/git.md

 You understand and can modify configuration in .git/config.

+You can explain what is sparse checkout, how and when to use it.

 ## How do you improve it?

 Read ALL the Git manual - ([https://git-scm.com/book/en/v2](https://git-scm.com/book/en/v2)) and build prototypes.